Aging & Health A to Z

 - Problems with your mouth or teeth

-Weight loss is often easy to spot because clothes suddenly become much looser and do not fit properly.
-If you are concerned, speak to a healthcare professional.
-In addition to ruling out depression or dementia, he or she should evaluate your nutritional status by:
+Weight loss is often easy to spot because your clothes suddenly become much looser and do not fit properly.
+If you are concerned, speak to a healthcare provider.
+In addition to ruling out depression or dementia, the provider should evaluate your nutritional status by doing the following things:

 - Giving you a physical examination.

 - Asking you about your diet and eating habits, and if there have been any changes.
-Your intake will be compared to the recommended daily intake (RDA) for crucial nutrients.
+Your intake will be compared to the recommended daily intake (RDA) for important nutrients.

 - Reviewing your medications (prescription and over-the-counter remedies).
-Many medicines affect appetite, digestion and nutrient absorption.
+Many medicines affect appetite, digestion (including constipation), and nutrient absorption.
+Many medications may interfere with taste and smell.

 - Having you fill out a nutrition questionnaire (such as the Mini Nutritional Assessment).